GenTracer

 For more about travel and research in Italy and other topics, please see my newsletter.

-My next research trip to Italy is scheduled for March/April 2022.
+My next research trip to Italy is scheduled for 9-30 April 2024.

 My book on CD titled